What’s so unique about kaffemik?

 When you arrive you eat cake and drink coffee.
 Some also serve wine and food as well.
 If it’s full by the table when arriving at the kaffemik, it’s usual to be polite and stand up to make room for the new guests to sit down and have a coffee.

-It’s also normal to take off your own plate and put it by the sink when finished, and if you want to be extra polite, you can wash the cups for the host as well.
+It’s also normal to take off your own plate and put it by the sink when finished.
+If you want to be extra polite, you can wash the cups for the host as well.
 As you may understand, it can be quite a lot of dishes during a kaffemik.

 It is “hard work” to try all the cakes and good food at a Kaffemik.
 Here I do my best (at the right).
 Even if people do not know who you are, everyone is very friendly in Greenland.